-The Group recognises a loss allowance for expected credit losses ("ECL") on investments in debt instruments that are measured at amortised cost as well as on loan commitments and financial guarantee contracts.
+The Group recognises a loss allowance for ECL on investments in debt instruments that are measured at amortised cost as well as on loan commitments and financial guarantee contracts.
 No impairment loss is recognised for investments in equity instruments.
-The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.
+The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.